-But those that make a real effort to explore Buda are rewarded with a whole new city.
+But those that make an effort to explore Buda are rewarded with a whole new city to enjoy.
 Varied architecture, more relaxed neighbourhoods and a whole host of bars and restaurants often undisturbed by tourists.

 Located just about as far south down the river as you can go, Kopaszi Dam (MTI Photo) is one of the newest parks in Buda, sitting just next to Rákóczi Bridge.